webcomponents-cg/community-protocols/proposals/context.md

 ## Should requesters get to 'accept' providers?

 The current API as proposed does not allow a requestor to 'approve' that a provider is going to give it the right object.
-We have some capability to enforce this in Typescript, but we could provide a slightly different API that would allow the requesting component to check the value it will receive:
+We have some capability to enforce this in TypeScript, but we could provide a slightly different API that would allow the requesting component to check the value it will receive:

 ```js
 this.dispatchEvent(